Visual Narration and Editing – Workshop with Sanne De Wilde

 13:15-14:00 > Lunch

-Sanne De Wilde (Belgium, 1987) in her photography explores the role genetics play in peoples lives and how this shapes and affects communities.
+Sanne De Wilde (Belgium, 1987) explores the role genetics play in peoples lives and how this shapes and affects communities.
 Picturing people suffering from a condition making them vulnerable in the eye of society.

-Since 2013, De Wilde works with the Dutch newspaper and magazine De Volkskrant, in Amsterdam the Netherlands and joined NOOR as a nominee in 2017.
+Since 2013, De Wilde works with the Dutch newspaper and magazine De Volkskrant in Amsterdam and joined NOOR as a nominee in 2017.